mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 ## Sidebar 2: Rite Aid Rules Engine

-Determining eligibility (via the Rite Aid qualification page) is fascinating.
+Determining eligibility (via the Rite Aid qualification page) was a bit murkey.
 To determine if various family members were eligible, I initially (painstakingly) filled out the form inputs plugging in various ailments to try and find the winning combination.
 (The reason a "winning combo" is needed even is that the choices presented do not clearly match the list of criteria presented on government websites.
 Plus there seems to be conditions presented in the UI that _may_ be valid in the future but aren't currently.
 In short, this is another example of a not-so-fun UX)

 One particular family member of mine has a condition that according to a pharmacist we consulted in meatspace (like, IRL) was certainly valid but we were having trouble picking the matching condition from the UI dropdown.